 Good security underpins Microsoft’s Modern Desktop.
 Microsoft’s Intelligent Security Graph combines advanced analytics with vast amounts of security intelligence to protect:

 - User identities

 So, what’s available?
-Bateman gave an overview of the core Microsoft Threat Protection technologies that come with a Microsoft M365 E5 licence.
+Michael gave an overview of the core Microsoft Threat Protection technologies that come with a Microsoft M365 E5 licence.
 When combined with the data from the Intelligent Security Graph, these tools manage risk, evidence value and deliver end-to-end security.
-For more information, contact Bateman and his team on 0333 241 7689 or email firstname.lastname@example.org
+Unsure where best to start?
+Click on the button below to request a free cybersecurity assessment.